AdamGoldsmith/consul-vault/roles/ansible-role-haproxy-stop/README.md

 Role : ansible-role-haproxy-stop
 ================================

-Stop keepalived & HAProxy by
+Stop Keepalived & HAProxy by
-* Stopping the keepalived service
+* Stopping the Keepalived service
 * Stopping the HAProxy service

 Currently tested on these Operating Systems